History and design

 Located opposite the northern entrance of the Palm House, this square glazed structure encloses a circular pond spanning 36 feet.
-It was completed in 1852 specifically to showcase the giant Amazon waterlily (now called Victoria amazonica), which had first been encountered by European botanists in South America at the beginning of the 19th century.
+It was completed in 1852 specifically to showcase the giant Amazon waterlily (now called Victoria amazonica), first encountered by European botanists in South America at the beginning of the 19th century.

 Things to look out for